10 Great Spots for Waterfront Cocktails in Myrtle Beach

 This super fun live music joint offers a rooftop oceanfront patio, excellent happy hour, Southern-inspired made-from-scratch menu and more.
 The vibe is laid-back and the entertainment lineup is impressive.
-They even have an upcoming special free oceanfront concert scheduled for this Saturday, August 3 just a couple blocks south of the restaurant and bar featuring Cassadee Pope, Sister Hazel & more.
+They even have special events that run throughout the year, so make sure to check out their website for the latest.

 Ocean Annie's Beach Bar has been an icon for Myrtle Beach vacationers and locals for over 35 years.
-In fact, it’s where my husband and I enjoyed our first date!
 Ocean Annie’s beach bar at Sands Ocean Club Resort features live music on the pool deck, cold drinks at the bar and easy access to the beach.
 No shirt, no shoes, no problem.

 This multi-level oceanfront spot is pretty new to downtown Myrtle Beach and conveniently situated right along the popular boardwalk.
 Guests will find much more than a great ocean breeze though.
 Live music, fantastic seafood, a rooftop bar, and ‘beach’ area with games and more ensure there is plenty to do while visiting.

-This brand new spot was formerly the 2nd Avenue Pier House Restaurant and Rooftop Bar but recently reopened as a sister restaurant to one of our all-time Murrells Inlet favorites, The Wicked Tuna.
-They offer a summer happy hour at the bar from 4 to 6 p.m. and some of the absolute best sushi on the beach.
+This brand new spot was formerly the 2nd Avenue Pier House Restaurant and Rooftop Bar but is now a sister restaurant to one of our all-time Murrells Inlet favorites, The Wicked Tuna.
+They offer a summer happy hour at the bar from 4 to 7 pm, and some of the absolute best sushi on the beach.
 Their location along the Myrtle Beach Boardwalk and at 2nd Avenue Pier is also a big bonus!